 RESPONSIBLE PRODUCTION

-To meet consumer expectations and demand, Pirtin Kehräämö has carried out a three-year development project that involved investing in more efficient production and particularly ecological production.
+To meet consumer expectations and demand, Pirtin Kehräämö has carried out a three-year development project that involved investing in more efficient production and particularly ecological production and low carbon footprint.

 We are the largest Finnish wool processing company with spinning mills located in Hiirola and, as of early 2021, also in Jämsä.
 The wool yarn sold under our Villalanka brand is spun from Finnish sheep wool that is purchased directly from sheep farms around the country.

-Most of the raw wool has to be washed in England or Belgium, as a sufficiently efficient wool washing service is not available in Finland.
+A significant part is scoured in England.
+The plant we use is modern and, among other things, closed-loop in terms of water.
+A similar service is not available in Finland.
 Batches intended for sheep breeders’ own use and other special wool batches are washed in Hiirola at eco-friendly low temperatures with water heated with geothermal heat.
 Hydropower is used for all electricity used in Hiirola and Jämsä, and the spinning mill itself is heated up with geothermal heat.
 Special attention has been paid to energy efficiency in the spinning mill operations.
-The goal is a fully carbon-neutral production process, in which Finnish natural products are manufactured using renewable energy.
-Our latest upgrade was a solar power plant at our Hiirola factory site.
+The goal is a carbon-neutral production process, in which Finnish natural products are manufactured using renewable energy.
+Our latest upgrade was the European-made solar panels installed in Hiirola in August 2024.

 At the Jämsä factory, district heat produced by renewable energy is used to heat the property and water.